dvmunjapara/mailerlite-task/README.md

       per second per user.
 This helps to prevent the system from being overloaded.
 We can
       use a token bucket algorithm to implement rate limiting and throttling.

+### Challenges

+1. Load Balancing
+    - We need to make sure that the load balancer is not a single point of failure.
+We can use multiple load balancers to avoid this problem.
+    - We need to make sure that the load balancer is not a bottleneck.
+We can use a hardware load balancer to avoid this problem.

+2. Horizontal Scaling
+    - We need to make sure that the application is stateless and is fault-tolerant.
+This helps to easily scale the application horizontally.

+3. Latency
+    - As the load increases, the response time of the API might also increase.
+      It's essential to monitor and optimize the latency of the API to ensure a good user experience.

+4. Consistency
+    - We need to make sure that the data is consistent across all the servers.
+      We can use a distributed cache to store the data.

+5. Cost Management
+    - We need to make sure that the cost of scaling the application is manageable.
+    - We can cost monitoring tools provided by cloud providers to stay informed about resource consumption.

+6. Security
+    - Increased traffic can make API more susceptible to various security threats, such as DDoS attacks.
+We need to implement robust security measures, including rate limiting, firewalls, and thorough input validation.

+7. Testing at Scale
+    - Testing the performance of the system at scale is crucial.
+We need to conduct realistic load testing to identify potential bottlenecks and weaknesses in the architecture.

+8. Documentation and Communication
+    - We need to make sure that the documentation is up-to-date As system scales, it becomes essential to have up-to-date documentation and clear communication channels within the team.
+This helps to avoid confusion and improve productivity.